fsharp/fslang-design/FSharp-4.0/StaticMethodArgumentsDesignAndSpec.md

 #### CSV data manipulation where you can add/remove columns within a data script

 A modified CSV type provider that lets you do add a column.
 The return type would be a _new_ object representing the data collection with the column added.
-This is a bit like a "reccord calculus" where you can add and remove columns in user code in strongly typed ways (but can't write code that is generic over column types)
+This is a bit like a "record calculus" where you can add and remove columns in user code in strongly typed ways (but can't write code that is generic over column types)

     type MyCsvFile = FSharp.Data.CsvProvider<"mycsv.csv">